Homemade Applesauce No Sugar Added!

 Don’t forget a knife and an optional cutting board.

-Additionally, you can use a colander if you are composting the skins and cores so that you can easily transfer them into your compost bucket.
+Additionally, you can use a colander if you are composting the skins and cores to easily transfer them into your compost bucket.

 Fast, Simple, Move It!